 Every seller faces the same tension: price high and hold your ground, or price realistically and move quickly.
 Neither is always right.
 The answer depends on the state of the market, the uniqueness of your property, and how much time you can afford.
 A property with no comparable competition and genuine scarcity can hold a premium.
 One in a suburb with six similar listings cannot.

-The cost of getting this wrong flows in both directions.
+The cost of getting this wrong runs both ways.
 Overpricing costs you time and momentum.
 Underpricing costs you money.
-Understanding the difference between these two risks is where strategy begins.
+Knowing the difference between those two risks is where strategy begins, and where the wider job of selling your home is won or lost.

 Pricing strategies: high vs. low pricing